-No of targets Two ICFRA targets per team.
+No of targets Two per team (NRA 2025 targets to replace ICFRA targets).

 One Prize A Pair of Challenge Cups presented in 1871 by HH

 the Rajah of Kolapore and 15 NRA Gold Medals.

 A present member of HM Forces may represent the overseas country for which his Service at the time of the match qualifies him (see Paras 21-25).